rafaelbr/data-sync/README.md

 ## Usage

 Simple run python data-sync.py start|stop|restart to control the daemon.
 The config.ini has the configuration parameters for daemon, i.e., the update time, connection info for cassandra and elasticsearch and the table/index to lookup and sync.
+The daemon operation can be seen in datasync.log